-Kyrgyz Deputy Minister of Economy and Commerce Mederbek Tumanov and South Korea’s Director General for International Trade Relations at the ministry Bae Jun-hyoung discussed prospects for cooperation in critical minerals, bilateral trade, investment and industrial cooperation, as well as Kyrgyzstan’s efforts to digitalize transport infrastructure and develop its textile industry, Yonhap reported.
+Kyrgyz Deputy Minister of Economy and Commerce Mederbek Tumanov and South Korea’s Director General for International Trade Relations at the ministry Bae Jun-hyoung discussed prospects for cooperation in critical minerals, bilateral trade, investment and industry, as well as Kyrgyzstan’s efforts to digitalize transport infrastructure and develop its textile industry, Yonhap reported.

 Notably, trade turnover between South Korea and Kyrgyzstan totaled around $3.48 billion in 2025, up about 94% from approximately $1.79 billion in 2024, according to Korea Customs Service trade data.